 - How to sign a contract for your company

 Why I wrote this e-book

 A few years ago, I was greatly impressed by a book called The Checklist Manifesto, by Dr. Atul Gawande.
 The book rose to #3 on the New York Times best-seller list.
 Dr. Gawande is a surgeon at a top-flight hospital in Boston.
 He’s also on the clinical faculty at Harvard Medical School.
 He was a Rhodes Scholar and received a MacArthur Foundation genius grant.
 According to the New York Times, President Obama cited one of Dr. Gawande’s articles on health care in The New Yorker during the debate about the health care bill.

 The Checklist Manifesto wasn’t about long, detailed checklists (that likely won’t get followed).
 It emphasized using short, simple, last-minute checklists.
 Small but important things.
 The kind that pilots have used for decades, just before taking off on a flight.
 Stupid stuff: Do we really have enough fuel to get where we’re going?

-So I tried to figure out: What checklist items would I most want a client to verify if they were signing a contract without consulting a lawyer?
+So I tried to figure out: What checklist items would I most want a client to verify if signing a contract without consulting a lawyer?
 This e-book is a first pass at an answer.
-It’s essentially my personal best judgment about what contract signers most need to verify before they put ink on the signature line, with commentary and explanations.
+While it’s certainly not a substitute for legal advice, it does represent my personal best judgment about what contract signers most need to verify before they put ink on the signature line.